An Introduction to the Financial Markets

 How the stock market works depends on the actions and decisions of both buyers and sellers concerning their perceptions on profitabilites of the companies being traded.

 Mutual funds give you the ability to buy a lot of stocks at once.
 In a way, this makes them an easier tool to invest in than individual stocks.
+By reducing stock market volatility, they have also had a calming effect on the U.S. economy.
+Despite their benefits, you still need to learn how to select a good mutual fund.

 The Bond Market is where organizations go to obtain very large loans.
 When stock prices go up, bond prices go down.
 There are many different types of bonds, including Treasury Bonds, corporate bonds, and municipal bonds.
 Bonds also provide some of the liquidity that keeps the U.S. economy functioning smoothly.